Visiting Assistant Professor of Religion

 Mormonism: The Basics.
 Co-authored with John-Charles Duffy.
 New York: Routledge, 2017.

 Kirtland Temple: The Biography of a Shared Mormon Sacred Space.
 Urbana, Illinois: University of Illinois Press, 2014.

 Articles and Chapters

 “The Cultural Work of the ‘First Vision Accounts’ Essay.”
-In The Mormon Church and the Gospel Topics Essays: The Scholarly Community Responds, edited by Matthew L. Harris and Newell Bringhurst.
-Salt Lake City: Signature Books, forthcoming, 2020.
+In The LDS Gospel Topics Essays: A Scholarly Engagement, edited by Matthew L. Harris and Newell Bringhurst, 131-161.
+Salt Lake City: Signature Books, 2020.